BIG NEWS! Federal Challenge To Assault Weapons Ban Scheduled! (Bianchi v Frosh)

 Frequently Asked Questions

 Bianchi v.
-Frosh is a federal legal challenge against Maryland's assault weapon ban.
-The case was remanded by the Supreme Court for reconsideration under the 'text, history, and tradition' test established by the Bruen decision.
+Frosh is a significant federal challenge to Maryland's assault weapon ban.
+The case was GVR'd by the Supreme Court and remanded to the Fourth Circuit, focusing on whether bans on commonly used firearms violate the Second Amendment under the 'text, history, and tradition' test established by the Bruen decision.

 When are the oral arguments for Bianchi v.
-Frosh?
+Frosh scheduled?

 Related News